SCAM AD: 1970 Dodge Charger Coupe – Really $79,900

 July 1, 2022 Update – If it seems too good to be true, it probably is.
 Blame it on early morning writing to meet a deadline.
-Thinking the $28,000 asking price was too good to be true, sure enough, with a little bit of digging, we found the car is actually listed here on ClassicCars.com for $79,900 by a dealer in Clearwater, Florida.
+Thinking the $28,000 asking price was too good to be true, sure enough, with a little digging, we found the car is actually listed on ClassicCars.com for $79,900 by a dealer in Clearwater, Florida.
 We’re waiting to see whether the scammer tries to call us.

 The second-generation Dodge Charger built for the 1968-1970 model years is arguably the most desired version among Mopar fans.
 The second-generation car’s distinctive styling was so iconic that many of its styling elements made their way onto the modern four-door Charger Dodge muscle car continues to produce in a look-alike SUV world.

 For reasons not clear to us, we do not come across second-generation Dodge Chargers on Craigslist all that often.
 When we do, they are typically basket-case project cars with bad photography, with sellers asking ridiculous prices.
 This 1970 once listed in July 2022 on Craigslist in San Antonio, Texas, finally breaks that mold as it turns out to be the first second-generation Charger ever featured on GuysWithRides.
 Presented as what appears to be a well-cared-for, 82K-mile survivor example, the seller provides a detailed description of the car’s fender tag.
 This Charger is a nicely optioned example that features working factory air conditioning that has been converted to R134a refrigerant.